ashok-khanna/lisp-notes/README.md

     (+ 5 (values 1 nil (+ 2 4)))

 The `MULTIPLE-VALUE-BIND` macro is used to receive multiple values.
 The first argument of this macro is a list of parameters and the second is an expression whose values are bound to the parameters.
-We can then use these parameters in the body of the `MULTIPLE-VALUE-BIND` macro.
+We can then use these bindings in the body of the `MULTIPLE-VALUE-BIND` macro.

 Below is an example that returns (1 2 3):